ijjk/pusher-chatroom/readme.md

 - limited to 10 messages per second per client [docs](https://pusher.com/docs/channels/using_channels/events#triggering-client-events)
 - can be abused since there isn't server-side filtering
-- can have username collision since there isn't authentication/checking
+- can have username collision (spoofing) since there isn't authentication/checking
+- messages aren't persisted since there isn't a DB connected
+- image uploads aren't supported since there is no storage provider setup